-The precise answer to the question “How long does baked ham last?” depends to a large extent on storage conditions — refrigerate within two hours of cooking.
+How long does cooked ham last in the fridge?
+The precise answer to that question depends to a large extent on storage conditions — refrigerate ham within two hours of cooking.

 Sources: For details about data sources used for food storage information, please